schmudde/blog/content/pages/now.md

 Launching this blog.

-Finishing my contribution to Dick Van Lente's [*Prophets of Computing* book](https://sites.library.queensu.ca/transmissions/computers-and-futures/).
+I just completed my contribution to Dick Van Lente's [*Prophets of Computing* book](https://sites.library.queensu.ca/transmissions/computers-and-futures/).
 My chapter is on Commodore's growth during the mainframe era and its subsequent contributions to personal computing.

 A secret book project.